-The clear and consistent Baby Café model of care has been proven to work successfully in a variety of settings and is flexible enough to accommodate different community profiles.
+The Baby Café model works in many settings and is flexible enough to accommodate different community profiles.

-With a proven model to follow and resources and support in place, setting up and running a Baby Café drop-in can be straightforward and time-efficient for staff involved.
+With support resources and a proven model to follow, the process of setting up and running a Baby Café can be straightforward and time-efficient for staff involved.

 Why choose the Baby Café model?